 The Best Ethical and Sustainable Activewear

-Earlier this year I made a commitment to purchasing ethical and sustainable brands.
+In 2017 I made a commitment to purchasing ethical and sustainable brands.
 This hasn't been easy, it has meant that I've had to give up a lot of my favorite brands and have had to hunt to find ethical, sustainable options that fit my style and my body.
 Activewear has been one of the most challenging, but I've recently found a few brands that I am over the moon about.

 Teeki makes yoga wear out of recycled water bottles.
 HOW COOL IS THAT?
 Plus, their clothes come in fun ethereal prints.

 Girlfriend Collective creates wonderful leggings and sports bras from recycled water bottles.

 Elle Evans this Australian sustainable swimwear line launched a gorg activewear line.
 I have my eyes set on this palm printed sports bra made from ECONYL a recycled lycra made from "plastic waste dredged from the sea" and printed with non-toxic.

 Lolë Pre-ethical / sustainable commitment, I was a big fan of Lolë's gear, so I was excited to learn that they have started to create eco-conscious pieces.
 Their eco-conscious lines are BLUESIGN and OEKO-TEX certified.

 Jivamukti I bought one of my favorite pairs of yoga shorts at Jivamukti in New York City.
 They are some of the most thoughtful yogis out there, so of course their clothes would be sustainable.
 These shorts are made of 64% bamboo, 28% organic cotton, 8% spandex.